 - Healthy enough to eat for breakfast, but tasty enough to eat for a snack or dessert.

 Ingredients needed to make this mango chia pudding recipe

 - oat milk – I like extra creamy oat milk.
-You can use non-dairy milk of choice, including cashew milk, soy milk, or almond milk.
+You can use the non-dairy milk of your choice, including cashew milk, soy milk, or almond milk.
 You might even use full-fat coconut milk for a creamy coconut tropical flavor.
 I was trying to keep the fat and calories down in this recipe.

 - maple syrup – Real maple syrup please, not the sugary fake pancake syrup.
 You can substitute in agave syrup if desired.
 But using maple syrup makes this chia seed pudding whole food plant-based.